huysamen/paystack-go/README.md

 - **Fetch Product**: Get detailed product information by ID or product code
 - **Update Product**: Update product details, pricing, and inventory levels

+### Payment Pages

+- **Create Payment Page**: Create secure payment pages for one-time payments, subscriptions, or products
+- **List Payment Pages**: List all payment pages with pagination and date filtering
+- **Fetch Payment Page**: Get detailed payment page information by ID or slug
+- **Update Payment Page**: Update page details, pricing, and activation status
+- **Check Slug Availability**: Verify if a custom slug is available for use
+- **Add Products**: Associate existing products with payment pages for product showcases

 ### Customers

 - **Create Customer**: Create a new customer with email and optional details